id3tech/Source-Immo-Wordpress-Plugin/readme.md

 ## Adaptative search engine
-Use views to add tabs to the search engine
-You can also select which field are searchable
+Use views to add tabs to the search engine from views you've created You can also select which field are searchable

 ## List item changes